+vsscopy/vcopy.
 File copying is so common that Linux has added the sendfile and splice system calls to support it.
-Unfortunately, NFS does not yet support copying, and clients must use READS and WRITES instead.
-This wastes time and bandwidth because data have to be read over the network and immediately written back.
+Unfortunately, NFS does not yet support copying and clients must use READs and WRITEs instead, wasting time and bandwidth because data has to be read over the network and immediately written back.
 It is more efficient to ask the NFS server to copy the files directly on its side.
-This SSC operation has already been proposed for the upcoming NFSv4.2 [20].
-Being forward-looking, we included vsscopy in vNFS to copy many files (in whole or in part) using SSC.
-However, since SSC requires server enhancements, we also provide vcopy for compatibility with current servers.
+This Server Side Copy (SSC) has already been proposed for the upcoming NFSv4.2 [17].
+Being forward-looking, we included vsscopy in vNFS to copy many files (in whole or in part) using SSC; however, SSC requires server enhancements.